PSA Member Awards

 PSA Member/Non-Member Awards

-Awards 6-10 are open to all eligible poets and publishers
+Awards 6 and 7 are open to all eligible poets

-Established by the family and friends of Norma Farber, poet and author of children's books, for a first book of original poetry written by an American and published in either a hard or soft cover in a standard edition in 2012.
-Translations are ineligible, as are chapbooks.
-Winning books are distributed to PSA members at the Second Century Friend level and above.
+Established by the family and friends of Norma Farber, poet and author of children's books, for a first book of original poetry written by an American and published in either a hard or soft cover in a standard edition.

 Endowed by the family and friends of Geraldine Clinton Little, a poet and author of short stories and former vice-president of the PSA, for a book of poetry written by a single author who is a permanent resident of the United States.
-The book must be published by a small press, non-profit, or university press in a standard edition in 2012.
-Translations are ineligible, as are chapbooks.
-Winning books are distributed to PSA members at the Second Century Friend level and above.
+The book must be published by a small press, non-profit, or university press in a standard edition.